CodingHaoHao/FlappyBird/README.md

 # FlappyBird
-This is a casual game that written with pygame
+This is a casual game that is written with pygame